-The silver-white, soft light metal (Ca = calcium) is the third most abundant metal or the fifth most abundant element of the earth's crust after iron and aluminum.
-Due to its reactivity, it occurs only chemically bound in over 700 minerals mostly as carbonate, fluorite or sulfate.
-Calcium-containing minerals such as basalt, dionite, calcite, chalk, gypsum, granite, marble and marl are present in large quantities, the Alps are predominantly made of limestone.
-As an essential component of living matter, it plays a key role in building leaves, shells, bones and teeth.
-Due to the frequency it is rare to deficiency symptoms.
+The silver-white, soft light metal (Ca = calcium) is the third most common metal or fifth element of the earth's crust after iron and aluminum.
+Due to its reactivity, it is only chemically bound in over 700 minerals, mostly as carbonate, fluorite or sulfate.
+Minerals containing calcium such as basalt, dionite, calcite, chalk, gypsum, granite, marble and marl are available in large quantities, the Alps consist mainly of limestone.
+As an essential part of the animate matter, it plays a key role in building up leaves, shells, bones and teeth.
+Due to the frequency, deficiency symptoms are rare.
 The carbonates are predominantly the remains of marine life (corals, shells, snails) that have accumulated over millions of years.

-Calcium is considered one of the most important nutrient for the growth of vine of great importance.
-It strengthens the cell wall structure, activates numerous enzymes and prevents the penetration of harmful berries microorganisms, In the vineyard calcium provides positive for an optimal water discharge or the discharge of excess water.
-In addition, the availability of other nutrients for the vine is improved.
-An excess of calcium promotes the appearance of chlorosis, to an extreme extent, it is negative for viticulture.
-Too little proportion causes low-acid soils PH value, This is especially true in high rainfall Areas and affects root growth.
+Calcium is one of the most important nutrient for the growth of the vine of great importance.
+It strengthens the cell wall structure, activates numerous enzymes and prevents the penetration of harmful substances into the berry shells microorganisms, In the vineyard, calcium has a positive effect water discharge or the discharge of excess water.
+It also improves the availability of other nutrients for the vine.
+An excess of calcium favors the appearance of chlorosis, to an extreme extent, it is negative for viticulture.
+Too little of it causes acidic soils with low PH value, This mainly comes in high rainfall Areas and impairs root growth.
 At pH values below 5.9 is one fertilization (Calcification) recommended.
-Calcium and magnesium have partly the same functions in the nutrient supply of the plants and can replace each other to a certain extent.
-In wine it may be due to the formation of Weinstein come to calcium opacities.
-See also about limestone or limestone soil type,
+Calcium and magnesium partly have the same functions in the supply of nutrients to plants and can replace each other to a certain extent.
+In wine it can be formed by Weinstein calcium clouding.
+See also for lime or limestone soil type,